dmattox10-lambda-CS2/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

-I don't know if I have the math correct on any of it but I get an average degrees of separation around 4.0 every time.
-The percentage of users in an extended network is then
+The percentage of users calculates to 99.9 if my equation is correct.
+The average degrees of separation comes out to 5.25 if my equation is correct.

 ## 4. Stretch Goal